 Name tattoos are today’s most vital declarations of a personal connection to someone else.

 Modern romance has been redefined by the inception of these innovative emblems.

-These lofty masterpieces are extraordinarily valiant and impressively divine.
+These lofty masterpieces are extraordinarily valiant and impressively divine, and part of the 50+ best tattoo ideas list.
 They showcase the zenith of dedication with minimal spatial requirements.

 Of course, the font is an integral element of any name tattoo, so the typeface should be carefully deliberated.
 Cursive calligraphy is often considered to be the most romantic, but some guys simply prefer to keep it plain.
 Remember, you want to pick a format that will appeal to the person being honored without compromising your own personal sense of style.

 Commitment is especially important with name tattoos, so make sure that your relationship is solid before immortalizing it with ink.
 Wives and girlfriends are the most common subjects of this kind of body art, so keep this in mind: If there is ever a falling out between you and your lady, the ink may inadvertently serve as a deterrent to future partnerships.